serenascalzi/serenascalzi.github.io/README.md

 About Me for Serena Scalzi

 ## Credits
-Photo by Cassie Boca on Unsplash.
+Photo by Bongkarn Thanyakij on Pexels.